Devtonite/blog/src/content/blog/zk-snarks-recursive-proof-private-intput-visibility.md

 4. **Timestamp Attachment**: zkLocus also allows for the creation of a proof attesting to the validity of a timestamp interval.
 This is achieved through the `TimestampIntervalProviderCircuit`, which outputs a `TimestampInterval`.
 The `TimestampInterval` itself is the public output of a Zero-Knowledge proof, and that proof is passed as a private input to the circuit verifying if that timestamp interval is valid.

-The simplest possible implementation, which returns the GeoPoint that was passed to it as a public input is as follows:
+The simplest possible implementation, which returns the TimestampInterval that was passed to it as a public input is as follows:

 ```typescript
 TimestampIntervalProviderCircuit = ZkProgram({